-The Cuban Research Institute (CRI) at Florida International University (FIU) is dedicated to creating and disseminating knowledge about Cuba and Cuban Americans.
-The institute encourages original research and interdisciplinary teaching, organizes extracurricular activities, collaborates with other academic units working in Cuban and Cuban-American studies, and promotes the development of library holdings and collections on Cuba and its diaspora.
+The Cuban Research Institute (CRI) at Florida International University (FIU) is dedicated to creating and disseminating knowledge about Cuba and its diaspora.
+The institute encourages original research and interdisciplinary teaching, organizes extracurricular activities, collaborates with other academic units working in Cuban and Cuban American studies, and promotes the development of library holdings and collections on Cuba and its diaspora.

-Founded in 1991, CRI is a freestanding entity within FIU's Steven J. Green School of International and Public Affairs and works closely with its prestigious Kimberly Green Latin American and Caribbean Center.
-Located in Miami, 228 miles from Havana and amidst the largest Cuban diaspora in the world, CRI is the nation's premier center for academic research and public programs on Cuban and Cuban-American issues.
+Founded in 1991, CRI is a freestanding entity within FIU's Steven J. Green School of International and Public Affairs.
+Located in Miami, 228 miles from Havana and amidst the largest Cuban diaspora in the world, CRI is the nation's premier center for academic research and public programs on Cuban and Cuban American issues.
 No other U.S. university surpasses FIU in the number of professors and students of Cuban origin.

 Since its foundation, the institute has generated an exceptional level of scholarship, teaching, and outreach.
-CRI has organized hundreds of academic and cultural events, covering Cuban and Cuban-American history, politics, society, and the arts.
-FIU students, faculty, and members of the greater South Florida community are engaged through CRI's stimulating series of seminars, conferences, lectures, concerts, book presentations, and film screenings.
+CRI has organized hundreds of academic and cultural events, covering Cuban and Cuban American history, politics, society, and the arts.
+CRI engages FIU students, faculty, and members of the greater South Florida community through a stimulating series of conferences, panel discussions, lectures, concerts, book presentations, and film screenings.

-The institute currently administers three scholarship programs to support Cuban and Cuban-American studies: the Díaz-Ayala Library Travel Grants, the José Antonio Echeverría Scholarship, and the Eliana Rivero Research Scholarship.
+The institute currently administers four scholarship programs to support Cuban and Cuban American studies: the CRI Cuban Studies Scholarship, the Díaz-Ayala Library Travel Grants, the José Antonio Echeverría Scholarship, and the Eliana Rivero Research Scholarship.

-CRI is a longtime member of the Inter-University Program for Latino Research (IUPLR), a national consortium of interdisciplinary centers dedicated to the advancement of the Latino intellectual presence in the United States.
+CRI is a longtime member of the Inter-University Program for Latino Research (IUPLR), a national consortium of twenty-one university-based centers dedicated to broadening the Latino intellectual presence in the United States.
 Participating in this network facilitates cooperation with other academic programs that support Latino students and faculty in higher education and expand the pool of Latino scholars and leaders.